 Golden Revolution: The period between 1991 to 2003 is known as the period of the Golden Revolution.
-This made India a world leader in the production of bananas, mangoes, coconut and spices and provided sustainable livelihood and nutrition options.
+This made India a world leader in the production of bananas, mangoes, etc. and provided sustainable livelihood and nutrition options.
 Know the period of the Golden Revolution in detail.

 Brown Revolution: This revolution focuses on meeting the demand for coffee from the developed nations by growing socially responsible and environment-friendly coffee.
-The Brown Revolution is happening in Visakhapatnam.
+The Brown Revolution is related to Visakhapatnam’s tribal areas.

 Blue Revolution: Blue revolution made the emergence of aquaculture an important and highly productive agricultural activity.
 Know about the Blue Revolution in detail.

 Golden Fiber Revolution: Golden Fibre Revolution in India is related to jute production.
 During the industrial revolution, jute started being used as a raw material in the fabric industry and until today, the processed jute is used for making strong threads and jute products.
 Know more on Golden Fibre Revolution in the link provided.

 |Aspiring for a government exam?
 Put your best foot forward in various exams by doing a comprehensive preparation with –|